Frequently Asked Questions

 Will I be notified if I have a leak?

 The District makes every effort to notify customers that a leak may be present.
-District Staff are "flagged" by the "Conintuous Flow Report", provided by Neptune 360, which notifies the District staff that there may be a leak at the customers location.
+District Staff is "flagged" by the "Conintuous Flow Report", provided by Neptune 360, which notifies the District staff that there may be a leak at the customer's location.

 Notification of a potential leak by the District is considered a courtesy, and not a requirement.
 Ultimately, it is the responsibility of the homeowner to determine if their higher usage is due to a leak.